MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ### Description

-This condition is fulfilled when the `Object` is within the specified `Collider` for the required amount of time (`Required seconds inside`) while this condition is active.
+The Move Object in Collider  condition is fulfilled when the `Object` is within the specified `Collider` for the required amount of time (`Required seconds inside`) while this condition is active.

 ### Configuration

 - **Object**

     The `Process Scene Object` to move.
 If the object needs to be grabbed, it needs to have the `Grabbable Property` and a collider component configured.
-The collider defines the area where the trainee can grab this object.
+The collider defines the area where the user can grab this object.

 - **Collider**

-    The `Process Scene Object` with the collider you want to move the `Object` to.
-Make sure that it has a collider added and that the option `Is Trigger` is enabled.
+    The `Process Scene Object` with the destination collider.
+Make sure that a collider is present and that the option `Is Trigger` is enabled.

 - **Required seconds inside**